-Central San is transitioning from an at-large election system to an area-based election system.
-Under the current at-large election system, all five members of the Board of Directors are chosen by constituents from the District’s entire service area.
-Under area-based elections, the District will be divided into five separate election areas—called “divisions”—and voters residing in each area will select one representative to serve on the Board.
+Central San recently transitioned from an at-large election system to an area-based election system.
+Under the former at-large election system, all five members of the Board of Directors were chosen by constituents from the District’s entire service area.
+Under area-based elections, the District has been divided into five separate election areas—called “divisions”—and voters residing in each area will select one representative to serve on the Board.

-Central San received a certified letter from a Malibu-based law firm on July 13, 2020, asserting that the District’s at-large election system violates the California Voting Rights Act.
+Central San received a certified letter from a Malibu-based law firm on July 13, 2020, asserting that the District’s at-large election system violated the California Voting Rights Act.
 The letter did not provide any evidence of a violation.
-Still, Central San takes the assertions in the letter very seriously and is taking appropriate action.
-The letter threatens litigation if the District does not adopt a by-division election system.
+Still, Central San took the assertions in the letter very seriously and took appropriate action.
+The letter threatened litigation if the District did not adopt a by-division election system.

 Central San is not alone; many cities, school districts, and special districts have received similar letters in recent years.
 Based on similar cases in other jurisdictions, litigation over this issue is usually very expensive, over $1,000,000 and sometimes more.
-To avoid this significant cost to ratepayers, the Board has adopted a resolution declaring our intent to transition to area-based elections.
+To avoid this significant cost to customers, the Board decided to change the election system.

 If you have questions or for more information, contact the Secretary of the District at email@example.com or (925) 229-7303.